Yoshida, Shizuoka

 Yoshida (吉田町, Yoshida-chō) is a town located in Haibara District, southern Shizuoka Prefecture, Japan.
-As of 1 August 2019, the town had an estimated population of 29,593 in 11,359 households, and a population density of 1400 persons per km².
+As of 1 August 2019, the town had an estimated population of 29,593 in 11,359 households, and a population density of 1400 persons per km^{2}.
 The total area of the town is 20.73 sqkm.

 Geography

 Yoshida is located on the coastal plains of southwest Shizuoka Prefecture, facing Suruga Bay on the Pacific Ocean.
 The Ōi River passes to the west of town.
 Warmed by the Kuroshio Current, the area enjoys a temperate maritime climate with hot, humid summers and mild, cool winters.